mrbighokage/MDG_Binance/README.md

 Install-Package MDG.BinanceDotNet -Version 1.0.0
 ```

-## I had some problems with official implementation so I recommend using a pure socket client or using an asynchronous overlay:
+## I had some problems with official implementation so I recommend using a pure socket client or using an asynchronous overlay ClientWebSocketWrapper
 [ClientWebSocketWrapper](https://github.com/mrbighokage/ClientWebSocketWrapper.DotNet)